Best Practices

 Some columns names in your dataset might be ambiguous or lack clear definitions.
 To enhance the model's ability to interpret and establish relationships between columns, it's important to use semantically meaningful names.
 For example, a column labeled "ticket" might actually represent purchase sales.
 While you understand that "ticket" refers to purchase sales, the model might not automatically make that connection.
 In this instance, renaming the column to "purchase_sales" can help the model interpret the data more effectively.

 You can easily ask the Data Assistant to rename columns as needed, or you can follow the steps outlined in Rename Columns.
+Alternatively, you can define your columns with the Data Assistant Dictionary instead.

 Fix Incorrect Column Types